Upcoming Prescribed Burns

 Find out more

-To find out more on how to stay safe and well if there is bushfire smoke in your area visit asthmaaustralia.org.au.
+ACT Parks and Conservation Service works closely with ACT Health and the Asthma Foundation.
+Find out more on how to stay safe and well if there is bushfire smoke in your area:

 - Follow ACT Parks on Twitter and Facebook to learn about Parks activities and upcoming burns (real-time updates provided on Twitter during burns, when operationally feasible).

 Prescribed burn likely to be implemented during this period of time.

 Prescribed burn is being planned for the next fortnight, if suitable (weather and fuel moisture) conditions exist.

 |Scheduled||Prescribed burn is scheduled to commence tomorrow, if suitable conditions exist.|

 Prescribed burn has commenced.
 Crews are lighting the burn, flames and smoke may be visible.